nickmvincent/data_napkin_math/docs/CONTRIBUTING.md

 # Contributor Guide for Data Napkin Math

 Thank you for your interest in contributing to Data Napkin Math!
-There are two main ways you can get involved and help improve this project: submitting pull requests via GitHub or leaving comments in a public Google Sheet.
+There are three main ways you can get involved and help improve this project: submitting pull requests via GitHub, opening an issue via GitHub, or leaving comments in a public Google Docs/Sheets (see README and the active site for the latest link).

 ## Option 1: Make Contributions via GitHub (Edit `data.yaml`)

 If you are comfortable with Git and GitHub, you can contribute directly by editing the data file used by the web application.
-This is a great way to ensure your changes are reviewed, merged, and become part of the project history.
+This will ensure your changes are reviewed, merged, and become part of the project history.

 ### Steps to Contribute via GitHub